dbt-labs/docs.getdbt.com/website/docs/docs/get-started/privatelink/redshift-privatelink.md

 3. Enter the AWS account ID:

-- dbt Cloud multi-tenant `346425330055`
+- Use `346425330055` for multi-tenant deployment environments in dbt Cloud
-- dbt Cloud single-tenant `952445382732`
+- Use `952445382732` for single-tenant deployment environments in dbt Cloud

-Optionally, provide the VPC ID for the single-tenant instance or regional multi-tenatn PrivateLink VPC, otherwise choose Grant access to all VPCs.
+Optionally, provide the VPC ID for the single-tenant instance or regional multi-tenant PrivateLink VPC.
+Otherwise, choose **Grant access to all VPCs**.

 <Lightbox src="/img/docs/dbt-cloud/redshiftprivatelink3.png" title="Redshift grant access"/>

-Once those steps are completed, please contact the dbt support team and provide them with:
+4. Then, contact the dbt Cloud support team and provide them with your:

 - Cluster name
 - AWS account ID (where the Redshift cluster is hosted)